Bass Highway - Leith Overpass

 The MCA identified the proposed overpass with slip lanes and ramps as the best way of achieving overall contribution to the project objectives.

-Community consultation has opened for the proposed overpass on the Bass Highway at Leith.
+Community consultation has closed for the proposed overpass on the Bass Highway at Leith.

 Seven public consultation sessions were held in Turner’s Beach on Friday, 23 July 2021 and Saturday, 24 July 2021.

 Each 90-minute session allowed the community to have dedicated time with a project team member and to ask questions while viewing consultation materials.